d41y/d41y.github.io/src/attack/initial_access/attacking_common_services/attacking_common_services_fundamentals.md

 #### Databases

 ... are typically used in enterprise, and most companies use them to store and manage information.
-There are different types of databases, such as hierarchical databases, NoSQL databases, and [[attacking_sql|SQL]] relational databases.
+There are different types of databases, such as hierarchical databases, NoSQL databases, and SQL relational databases.

 ##### Command Line Utilities